LunarDevX/fnote/README.md

 #### Version05
 - Added regular expression for search tag method

+#### Version06
+- Not all search tags were printed correctly
+- Fixed the error in search tag

 #### testfnote00
 - Initialize class Testfnote()
 - Set up connection to the database 'test.db'